-- 1. Further details explaining the Group's approach to scenario analysis can be found in our 2021 Sustainability Supplement. - 2.
+- Further details explaining the Group's approach to scenario analysis can be found in our 2021 Sustainability Supplement.

 The calculation of percentage mortgage portfolio exposed to higher risk locations is based on scenario analysis assessing locations on the portfolio as at 28 February 2022.

 The mortgage balances of this portfolio are at 28 February 2022.
-Details on our approach to physical risk scenario analysis on the Australian mortgages portfolio can be found in the 2021 Sustainability Supplement. - 3.
+Details on our approach to physical risk scenario analysis on the Australian mortgages portfolio can be found in the 100 Control of the 100 Contro - in the 2021 Sustainability Supplement.

 Intergovernmental Panel on Climate Change (IPCC) Representative Concentration Pathways (RCP) represent global warming scenarios to 2100.
 An RCP2.6 represents a lower warming scenario and IPCC RCP 8.5 represents a higher warming scenario.